June 30, 2022

 Related Blog: Edge Device Security Explained

-By implementing edge cybersecurity solutions in your business, you open up your employees to be able to work from anywhere in the world on any device without compromising the safety of critical data and systems.
+By implementing network edge protection solutions in your business, you open up your employees to be able to work from anywhere in the world on any device without compromising the safety of critical data and systems.

 Edge security integrates unified threat management (UTM) and web application firewalls (WAF) to protect sensitive apps and data and monitor internet traffic.